-Sometimes called the Valley of the Gods, Kathmandu Valley is home to the three distinct cities of Kathmandu, Bhaktapur and Patan, also known as Lalitpur, where Hinduism and Buddhism coexist in harmony.
+Sometimes called the Valley of the Gods, Kathmandu Valley is home to the three distinct cities of Kathmandu, Bhaktapur and Patan, also known as Lalitpur, where Hinduism and Buddhism coexist harmoniously.
 Come to explore the ancient temples and UNESCO world heritage sites, wander the alleys and exotic street markets and meet some of the friendliest people in the world.

 Community Homestay Network offers some of the best ways to connect with — and support — locals here.
 Escape the crowded streets of Kathmandu at the Nagarkot Community Homestay on the valley’s rim.
 Nagarkot Community Homestay, a cluster of 13 homes run by local women eager to practice their English, share their culture, and offer an insider’s look at how the valley has been rebuilding after the earthquake, provides one of the best spots to watch the sunrise over the Himalayas.

-Local Women Interacting with eachother
+Local Women Interacting with each other

 Outside of CHN’s network, there are still more opportunities to support local people and nonprofits in the valley: